 The initial user provided by Oracle isn't provisioned with the Employee abstract role and so doesn't have the permission to run or monitor scheduled processes, including geography import.
-You must sign in as one of the setup users described in this guide to perform these tasks.
+You must provision the user with this role or sign in as a user who has this role.

-Use Application Composer, which is available under the Customization heading, to customize and extend your application.
+Use Application Composer to customize and extend your application.

 You will be using the different work areas under this heading to set up and test functional aspects of your sales application.

-The following figures shows how the desktop UI is divided into different areas.
+The following figure shows how the desktop UI is divided into different areas.
 You can have up to four areas on a single page, but most pages have just two or three:

 The top of the page, called the Global area, remains no matter where in the application you are.